pradipirkar/Elevating-Patient-Care-Precision-Knee-Osteoarthritis-Diagnosis-with-CNN/README.md

 This project uses **Convolutional Neural Networks (CNNs)** to detect and classify Knee Osteoarthritis (OA) severity from X-ray images with **94% accuracy**.
 It aims to support early diagnosis, improve treatment planning, and enhance patient care.

+## 🏥 Introduction
+Knee Osteoarthritis (OA) is one of the most common joint disorders, affecting millions worldwide and leading to pain, stiffness, and reduced mobility.
+Early diagnosis plays a crucial role in preventing further damage and improving patient quality of life.
+However, traditional diagnosis methods depend heavily on manual examination of X-rays, which can be time-consuming, subjective, and prone to human error.

+This project harnesses the power of **Deep Learning**—specifically, Convolutional Neural Networks (CNNs)—to create a reliable, automated solution for OA detection and severity classification.
+By analyzing knee X-ray images, our system can accurately distinguish between normal and affected joints, while classifying OA into multiple severity stages.
+This approach not only speeds up diagnosis but also assists medical professionals with data-backed insights, enabling faster and more precise treatment decisions.

+Our goal is to bridge the gap between **AI technology** and **patient-centric healthcare**, delivering a tool that is accurate, scalable, and easy to integrate into existing medical workflows.

 ## 🚀 Features
 - Automatic OA detection from knee X-rays
 - Classification into multiple severity levels